 Documentation must include a description of the current diagnostic criteria, evaluation methods, procedures, tests and dates of administration, as well as a clinical narrative interpretation.
 Where appropriate to the nature of the disability (e.g., learning and cognitive disorders) the report should contain both summary data and specific tests scores.

 Diagnostic methods that are congruent with the particular disability and current professional practices in the field are expected.
 Methods may include formal instruments, medical examinations, structured interview protocols, performance observations and unstructured interviews.
 If results from informal or non-standardized methods of evaluation are reported, a clear explanation of their role and significance in the diagnostic process should be included.

-UMB’s Office of Educational Support and Disabilities Services, based on their staff members’ professional judgment, may consider accepting older documentation.
-Students may receive provisional accommodations on a case by case basis, while obtaining necessary documentation to qualify the disability.
+USM and MCC Disability Support Services offices, based on their staff members’ professional judgment, may consider accepting older documentation on a provisional basis.
+Accommodations may be provided in the interim, on a case by case basis, while the student obtains the necessary updated documentation.